feed3r/play-harbor/CONTRIBUTING.md

-# Contributing to Epic Game Launcher
+# Contributing to PlayHarbor

-Thank you for your interest in contributing to **Epic Game Launcher**!
+Thank you for your interest in contributing to **PlayHarbor**!
 We welcome contributions from everyone, whether it's bug fixes, new features, documentation improvements, or testing.

 ## How to Contribute